 More than 98 percent of new students select this advising class of 16 students, one faculty/staff advisor and one student teaching assistant.
 This one-hour credit class is designed to help entering students get acquainted with the academic demands of life at Elon.
 Elon 101 meets weekly through the fall semester, and though classes vary depending on the interests of the group, it is informal and covers a broad range of topics designed to ease the transition from high school to college.
 Required topics include the honor code and the creation of individual graduation plans.

 Students who do not request Elon 101 will be enrolled in an Elon 101 class for the advising/orientation activities that occur during New Student Orientation.
 Students who later choose to drop the Elon 101 advising class have two options for advising described by Premajor Advising and the Major Declaration Process.

 Students may keep the Elon 101 advisor after officially dropping the class.
 This advisor will assist with registration and other concerns when the student schedules appointments.

 *The following information does not apply to transfer students or readmitted students.
 Please visit the Academic Advising for Transfer Students page or the Academic Advising for Readmitted Students page for more information.

 Once students are admitted to Elon they are invited to attend a Rising Phoenix Weekend.
 A paid deposit secures their spot for the weekend and the deposit is applied to their university tuition.
 Students receive an advising folder with an instruction sheet explaining how to access Elon's online course request module.
 This electronic site discusses majors, outlines first-year foundations requirements and suggests first-year courses to satisfy Elon Core requirements and major requirements.
 Most first-year students will not have a major course in the first fall semester.

-Students who cannot attend a Rising Phoenix Weekend are emailed course request materials.
+Students who cannot attend a Rising Phoenix Weekend are emailed course request access.
 If necessary, students may call the Advising Center for assistance at (336) 278-6500.